 6. Keeps your child focused on their studies

 Although students working during the summer can be good, having them work during the school year might be a no-no. Students should have the freedom to work hard in studying while participating in sports or social activities, too.

 Poor finances are the number one reason for not starting an RESP.
 Starting an RESP with excessive debts or spending more than you can make might end up with you eventually cashing in the RESP to pay bills, defeating the main reason why you set it up.
 Therefore, it is vital to get control of your finances and fix the here-and-now before worrying about the future.

 1. Retirement savings shortage

-Working full time and having no retirement savings mean you are not saving enough that much.
+Working full time and having no retirement savings means you are not saving enough.
 As you get old and with the less you save, the more mindful you should become in saving for your retirement rather than saving for the education and future of your child.
 Children can borrow for their education, but you can’t borrow for your retirement.

 2. No extra room for saving

 RESP contributions are not for those who have finances in good order but don’t have any extra money.
 If this is the case, trimming down your budget might be a consideration to free up additional cash for RESP contributions.
 You can also look at ways to make extra income, helping you save for your child’s education.